SymfonyCasts/vue/sfcasts/ep2/css-transitions.md

 transitioning from one to zero over, let's say 3 seconds

-To do that, on the class that the element *always* has, define that you want this transition to happen: `transition: opacity` over `3s`.
+To do that, on the class that the element *always* has, define that you want a transition to happen: `transition: opacity` over `3s`.

 Check it out: when we click, the message slooowly fades out.
 How cool is that!
-I'm old enough to remember building layouts with tables and rounding corners with images.
-This is like winning the lottery.
+I'm old enough to remember building page layouts with tables and rounding corners with images.
+This... is like winning the lottery.

 There are a *lot* more things you can do with CSS transitions, but this is the basic idea.
 Back in our code, remove the `opacity: 1`... just because it's